Enhancing Representations through Heterogeneous Self-Supervised Learning: Experiments

 \subsection{Experimental Results}

-\myPara{Fine-tuning models on classification.} We first fully fine-tune the base models on ImageNet-1K and compare the classification performance, as shown in \tabref{tab:fully_finetune}.
-Taking ViT-B/16 as an example, \ourMthd~improves by 0.5\% in Top-1 accuracy over \iBOT~when pre-training for 100 epochs.
-With 150 epochs, \ourMthd~can achieve 84.1\% Top-1 accuracy, even outperforming iBOT of 400 epochs.
-We also combine \ourMthd~and \MAE~and the details are shown in the supplementary material.
-As shown in \tabref{tab:fully_finetune}, \ourMthd~enhances MAE by 0.4\% on Top-1 accuracy when pre-training ViT-S/16 for 800 epochs.
+\myPara{Image classification on ImageNet-1K.} We first fully fine-tune the base models on ImageNet-1K and compare the classification performance, as shown in \tabref{tab:fully_finetune_knn_linear}.
+Using ViT-B/16, \ourMthd~improves by 0.5\% in Top-1 accuracy over \iBOT~when pre-training for 400 epochs.
+With 600 epochs, \ourMthd~can achieve 84.1\% Top-1 accuracy, even outperforming iBOT of 1600 epochs. \reversion{We also combine \ourMthd~with masked image modeling~(MIM) based methods, and the implementation details are shown in the supplementary material.
+In \tabref{tab:fully_finetune_knn_linear}, \ourMthd~enhances MAE by 0.4\% on Top-1 accuracy after pre-training ViT-S/16 for 400 epochs.
+Compared to \MFF, we advance the performance by 0.3\% Top-1 accuracy after pre-training ViT-B/16 for 300 epochs.}